- Purchase the complete Expat Arrivals Hungary Guide (PDF)

 With its mix of Hungarian and European cultures, as well as a cosmopolitan feel in the big cities, expats will most likely experience little culture shock in Hungary.
 The key cultural differences that expats are bound to come across include the cuisine and language.

 Meeting and greeting in Hungary

 Handshakes are a common way of greeting in Hungary.
-Eye contact is important in Hungary and should be maintained during handshakes; avoiding eye contact may be interpreted as being evasive or having something to hide.
+Eye contact is important and should be maintained during handshakes; avoiding eye contact may be interpreted as being evasive or having something to hide.
 When greeting a woman, male expats should wait for her to initiate the handshake.
 Meanwhile, close friends may greet one another with a kiss on each cheek.

 Language barrier in Hungary